unopiaofrol/MLOps/README.md

 1. Defining the business problem to be solved

-   - Doctors often under estimate the progress of type II adult onset diabetes after diagnosis.
-Often resulting in the insufficient medical interventions and reduced health outcomes for patients.

-   - Doctors would like a valid and reliable tool for doctors to be able to enter an individuals health data and be provided with a valid and reliable prediction of the disease progression over the patients next 12 months.
+   - [Sales Force Health Cloud](https://www.salesforce.com/au/products/health-cloud/overview/) is one of the largest medical CRM's in Australia.
+Sales Force has identified an opportunity to expand their product to incorporate medical forecasting for patients using AI/ML models.
+Diabetes prevalence has slowly increased over the last twenty years, from 3.3% in 2001 to 5.3% in 2022.
+Sales Force background research has identified that Doctors often underestimate the progress of type II adult onset diabetes after diagnosis.
+Often resulting in insufficient medical interventions and reduced health outcomes for patients.
+Sales Force has approached you as a Data Engineer to develop a PoC diabetes forecasting service for doctors to be able to enter an individual's health data and be provided with a valid and reliable prediction of the disease progression over the patient's next 12 months.

 2. Refactoring the business problem into a machine learning problem